Avior Airlines

-Avior Airlines C.A. (legally Aviones de Oriente C.A.) is an airline based in Barcelona, Anzoátegui, Venezuela.
+Avior Airlines C.A. (legally Aviones de Oriente C.A.) is an airline based in Barcelona, Venezuela.
 It operates scheduled and charter services within Venezuela and the southern Caribbean out of its main hub at Generál José Antonio Anzoátegui International Airport.
-It is currently the largest private capital airline in Venezuela in terms of fleet, destinations and its more than 1800 employees nationally and internationally.
+It is currently the largest private capital airline in Venezuela in terms of fleet, destinations and its more than 1,800 employees nationally and internationally.

 History

 Founded by Jorge Luis Añez Dager and Rafael Ciarcia Walo, the airline was established as Avior Express, and started operations on June 30, 1995, initially using a single five-seat Cessna Skymaster for charter flights to Margarita Island and Canaima.
-Actually, It is totally owned by Jorge Añez Dager.
+It is fully owned by Jorge Añez Dager.

-In 2009, Avior Airlines had entered a bankruptcy crisis, for which most of its destinations were suspended, and their 12 Beechcraft 1900D left the fleet.
-During the following years, Avior Airlines comes out of the crisis and began to resurface.
+In 2009, Avior Airlines entered a temporary bankruptcy crisis, leading to the suspension of most of its routes as well as the sale of all of their 12 Beechcraft 1900D.

-For 2012, Avior Airlines announced the creation of a new subsidiary named Avior Regional, that would cover the old routes suspended in 2009, as well as the purchase of 4 Boeing 737-400s for international flights.
-In 2013, the first of them arrived and also the first Fokker 50 of Avior Regional, but due to problems with the National Institute of Civil Aeronautics for the certification of the new airline, it was decided to operate the Fokker 50 while the new airline, thus reopening the destinations of Valera and Mérida until mid-2015, when they became part of Avior Regional's fleet.
+For 2012, Avior Airlines announced the creation of a new subsidiary, Avior Regional, that would cover the old routes suspended in 2009, as well as the purchase of 4 Boeing 737-400s for international flights.
+In 2013, the first of them arrived, as did the first Fokker 50 intended for Avior Regional.
+Due to delays in the process of getting the new airline certified by the National Institute of Civil Aviation, the Fokker 50 were employed by the parent company until mid-2015, when they were transferred to Avior Regional's fleet.

-Since 2015, Avior had started an ambitious process of expanding its fleet and destinations, with the aim of encouraging Venezuelan air connectivity, as a result of the reduction of flights from foreign airlines to the country, it is currently the Venezuelan airline with the greater number of destinations outside of Venezuelan territory.
+In 2015, Avior started an ambitious process of expanding its fleet and destinations, intending to encourage Venezuelan air connectivity, as a result of the reduction of flights from foreign airlines to the country.

-On December 3, 2017, Avior was added to the list of airlines banned in the European Union, due to failing to meet their safety requirements.
+On December 3, 2017, Avior was added to the list of airlines banned in the European Union, due to failing to meet the EU's safety requirements.

-In December 2018, the company received the IOSA certification, which recognizes the operational processes and control systems of the airlines in terms of their safety.
-This means that Avior Airlines becomes part of a select community of airlines around the world with recognized prestige and trust, which opens up new frontiers such as the possibility of operating directly to Europe and other continents under internationally recognized operational standards.

 Destinations

-As of April 2022, Avior Airlines flies to the following destinations:
+As of November 2025, Avior Airlines flies to the following destinations:

 Fleet

-Current fleet
+Current

 As of November 2025, the Avior Airlines fleet includes the following aircraft:

-Former fleet
+Former

 Avior Airlines formerly operated the following aircraft:

-AviorPlus

-Avior Plus is Avior's exclusive frequent flyer program that accumulate air miles each time that they fly.
-These miles can then be spent to upgrade or purchase future flights on Avior Airlines.

-There are 3 levels of membership, all with varying degrees of benefits: